-TOSHIBA Power Saver To access this power savings management program, click the Control Panel and select the TOSHIBA Power Saver icon.
+TOSHIBA Power Saver To access this power savings management program, click start, click Control Panel, click Performance and Maintenance and select the TOSHIBA Power Saver icon.
 HW Setup This program lets you customize your hardware settings according to the way you work with your computer and the peripherals you use.
-To start the utility, click the Windows Start button and click Control Panel.
-In the Control Panel, select the TOSHIBA HW Setup icon.
-TOSHIBA Controls This utility have a section to let you do the following: Buttons: Assign applications to the Internet button (default setting is the browser) and to the TOSHIBA Console button (default setting is the TOSHIBA Console).
+To start the utility, To access this utility, click start , click Control Panel , click Printers and Other Hardware and select the TOSHIBA HWSetup icon.
+TOSHIBA Controls This utility have a section to let you do the following: ■ Buttons: Assign applications or functions to the TOSHIBA Presentation button (default setting is the simultaneous display on LCD and CRT with resolution of 1024 × 768.) and to the TOSHIBA Assist button (default setting is the TOSHIBA Assist).
 Fn-esse This Windows program lets you define your own "shortcut" keys to quickly launch applications and speed your work in Windows.
-To start the utility, click the Windows Start button, point to All Programs, point to TOSHIBA, point to Utilities and click Fn-esse.
+To start the utility, click start, point to All Programs, point to TOSHIBA, point to Utilities and click Fn-esse.
 DVD Video Player The DVD Video Player is used to play DVD-Video.
 It has an on-screen interface and functions.
-Click Start, point to All Programs, point to InterVideo WinDVD 4, then click InterVideo WinDVD 4.
+Click start , point to All Programs , point to InterVideo WinDVD , then click InterVideo WinDVD .
 Bluetooth TOSHIBA Stack This software enables communication between remote Bluetooth devices.